Max Wanner: Edmonton Oilers

 Wanner signed a three-year, entry level contract with the Edmonton Oilers on September 30, 2022.
 Although he would stay in the WHL for the following season, afterwards, he would join the American Hockey League (AHL) affiliate of the Oilers, the Bakersfield Condors.

 In his first professional season, Wanner scored 17 points in 68 games, exceeding typical expectations of a seventh round pick.
 Entering the following season, many scouts and reporters saw Wanner as a player that could defy the odds and have an impact at the NHL level despite his low draft status.
 Unfortunately, early in the season, Wanner took a puck to the head, resulting in him missing 16 games due to injury.

 Boston Bruins

 On March 4, 2025, Wanner was involved in a three-team deal that involved him, a second-round pick in the 2025 NHL entry draft, and a fourth-round pick in the 2026 draft, to the Boston Bruins in exchange for Trent Frederic and Max Jones.
 At the time, Wanner had scored just a goal and an assist in 22 games with the Condors.
 Wanner reported to the Bruins AHL affiliate, the Providence Bruins.
 Unfortunately, he would be unable to produce much more offense in Providence, registering just three assists in 15 games, and being a healthy scratch for all of the Bruins playoff games.

+Wanner would spend most of the 2025–26 season with Providence, although he also had a short stint with their ECHL affiliate, the Maine Mariners.
+Wanner would play 29 games with the P-Bruins, scoring a goal and two assists, and going scoreless in four playoff games.

+After the season, the Bruins announced they would not extend a qualifying offer to Wanner, making him an unrestricted free agent.
+On July 5, 2026, the Providence Bruins announced that they had signed Wanner to a one-year, AHL contract.